sunfishcode/rfcs/text/0000-io-safety.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-Some possible future ideas that would build on this solution might include:
+Some possible future ideas that could build on this solution might include:

  - As observed in [rust-lang/rust#76969], `FromRawFd` and friends don't require that their implementors exclusively own their resources.
 It may be useful in the future to add new `unsafe` traits which do require this.

-   The [`from_filelike`] function in the `unsafe-io` crate is an example of what that enables&mdash;a way to convert from any type that implements the exclusive-owning counterpart of `IntoRawFd` into any type that implements the exclusive-owning counterpart of `FromRawFd` without requiring any unsafe in the user code.
+   The [`from_filelike`] function in the `unsafe-io` crate is an example of what that enables&mdash;a way to convert from any type that implements the exclusive-owning counterpart of `IntoRawFd` into any type that implements the exclusive-owning counterpart of `FromRawFd` without requiring any `unsafe` in the user code.

-   This technique is used in the `posish` crate to provide safe interfaces for POSIX-like functionality without having raw file descriptors in the API, such as in [this wrapper around `posix_fadvise`].
+   This is used in the `posish` crate to provide safe interfaces for POSIX-like functionality without having raw file descriptors in the API, such as in [this wrapper around `posix_fadvise`].

+ - A formal model of ownership for raw resource handles.

  - A fine-grained capability-oriented security model for Rust, built on the fact that, with this new guarantee, the high-level wrappers around raw